-If here is an indication that a statutory receivable, or a group of statutory receivables, may be impaired, the municipality measures and impairment toss.
-The impairment tosis is measured as the difference between the estimated future cash flows and the carrying amount?
-Where the carrying amount is higher than the advanted future cash flows, the carrying amount of the difference and the statutory and excited the statutory receivable, are reduced, either directly or through the use of an altowance account.
-The amount of the tax is an ecosynate in targits and targits or directly or through the use of an altowance account.
+If there is an indication that a statutory receivable, or a group of statutory receivables, may be impaired, the municipality measures and impairment loss.
+The impairment loss is measured as the difference between the estimated future cash flows and the carrying amount.
+Where the carrying amount is higher than the estimated future cash flows, the carrying amount of the statutory receivable, or group of statutory receivables, are reduced, either directly or through the use of an allowance account.
+The amount of the loss is recognised in surplus or deficit.

 In estimating the future cash flows, the municipality considers both the amount and timing of the cash flows that it will receive in future.
-Consequently, where the effect of the time value of money is material; the municipality discouts the estimated future cash flows using a rate that reflects the convent risk free rate and, if applicable, any risks specific to the statutory receivable, or group of shaltdary receivables, for which the future cash flow estimates have not been adjusted.
+Consequently, where the effect of the time value of money is material, the municipality discounts the estimated future cash flows using a rate that reflects the current risk free rate and, if applicable, any risks specific to the statutory receivable, or group of statutory receivables, for which the future cash flow estimates have not been adjusted.